Ray F. Ferrero Jr.

-Ray F. Ferrero Jr. (born January 17, 1934) is an American academic, and was the fifth President of Nova Southeastern University.
+Ray F. Ferrero Jr. (born January 17, 1934) is an American academic who was the fifth President of Nova Southeastern University.
 Ferrero graduated with his bachelor's degree from St. John's University.
 He received his Juris Doctor from the University of Florida in 1960.
 He became the President of Nova Southeastern University in 1998.
 Ferrero served as the President of the Florida Bar in 1987.